nickmorales/imagebreed_dockerfile/README.md

 - If you are updating across several versions (e.g. v1.3 to 1.7) and there are many database patches to run, you can use the `run_all_patches.pl`.
 Database patches can take long to complete, and so you should run them in a screen session.
 To do this, enter a screen session, then login to the running web docker using `docker exec -it breedbase_web bash`, then change directories to `/home/production/cxgn/sgn/db`, and finally run `perl run_all_patches.pl -h breedbase_db -d empty_fixture -u postgres -p postgres -e janedoe`.

-- When updating between versions (e.g. V1 to V2) it is recommended to create database backups.
+- When updating between major versions (e.g. v1 to v2) it is recommended to create database backups.
 Backup your database first by logging into where the database is running (e.g. `docker exec -it breedbase_db bash`) then create a backup to a file using `pg_dump -U postgres empty_fixture > breedbase_fixture_v1_10122020.sql`.
 Keep this backup safe!

-## Using a local PostgreSQL database
+## Using a Local PostgreSQL Database:

 - The provided `docker-compose.yml` will launch a `breedbase_web` and `breedbase_db` container.
 If you prefer to install PostgreSQL on your host machine and avoid using the `breedbase_db` Docker, you can comment out the associated breedbase_db lines in the `docker-compose.yml`.
 This requires adjusting your `sgn_local.conf` to point to your host database, and adjusting your `postgresql.conf` and `pg_hba.conf` configuration to work in this network configuration.
 You can load SQL from [SGN](https://github.com/nickmorales/sgn/blob/master/t/data/fixture/empty_fixture.sql) as a starting point for your host database.

-## Developing with this container
+## Developing With This Container:

 - In the `docker-compose.yml` file you can mount the code directories you are developing, such as the sgn, DroneImageScripts, R_libs, perl-local-lib or other directories.

 - In the `docker-compose.yml` add in the environment section: `MODE=DEVELOPMENT`.
 This will restart the service whenever code changes are made to sgn or other core directories.
 Note, you may need to delete sgn/js/build and allow the application to rebuild this with the correct permissions; please allow up to 10 minutes for the JS to rebuild.

-## Manually building the image
+## Manually Building the Image:

 Alternatively, the docker image can be built from scratch.
 This is recommended if you would like to develop based on the image.